hiiamboris/red-wiki/Contributor-Guidelines.md

 4. All code submissions should include a reasonable set of tests written with [quick test](http://static.red-lang.org/red-system-quick-test.html).

 ### Coding Standards
+All contributions should adhere to the following coding standards

+1. All source code should be UTF-8 encoded.
+2. All indents should be made using tabs not spaces.
+3. Function specifications should follow a vertical layout, e.g.

+`my-func: func [
+     arg1     [datatype!]
+     arg2     [datatype!]
+     /local
+         local1   [datatype!]
+         local2   [datatype!]
+][
+…
+]`

+4. End-of-line comments are preferred over between lines comments.
+The should be preceded with ";—-" starting at position 57.

 ### Quick Test Standards